CloudReactor/aws-ecs-cloudreactor-deployer/README.md

 With the sample scripts, you can specify an entrypoint for the deployer
 container:

+In bash environments:

     DEPLOY_ENTRYPOINT=bash ./docker_deploy.sh <environment>

+In any environment with docker-compose installed, including Windows:

+    DEPLOYMENT_ENVIRONMENT=<environment> docker-compose -f docker-compose-deployer.yml run --rm deployer-shell

 This will take you to a bash shell in the container you can use to inspect the filesystem.
 Inside the bash shell you can start the deployment by running:

     ./deploy.sh <environment> [TASK_NAMES]

-where `TASK_NAMES` is an optional, comma-separated list of Tasks to deploy.
 After the script finishes (successfully or not), it should output intermediate files to `/work/build`.